Enhancing deep neural networks with morphological information: Evaluation

 \subsubsection{Experimental settings for dependency parsing}

-We train each DP model for a maximum of $10$ epochs, using an early stopping tolerance of $5$ epochs in the process.
-All models are evaluated using predefined splits into training, validation and testing set, determined by the respective treebank authors and maintainers (see \Cref{tab:depparse-datasets}).
+We train each DP model for a maximum of $10$ epochs, using an early stopping tolerance of $5$ epochs.
+All models are evaluated using predefined splits into training, validation and testing sets, determined by the respective treebank authors and maintainers (see \Cref{tab:depparse-datasets}).
 The final models, evaluated on the test set, are selected based on the maximum mean of unlabeled and labelled attachment scores (UAS and LAS) on the validation set.
 The UAS and LAS are standard accuracy metrics in DP.
-The UAS score is defined as the proportion of tokens that are assigned the correct syntactic head, while the LAS score is the proportion of tokens that are assigned the correct syntactic head as well as the dependency label \citep{speech-and-language-processing}.
+The UAS score is defined as the proportion of tokens assigned the correct syntactic head.
+In contrast, the LAS score is the proportion of tokens that are assigned the correct syntactic head as well as the dependency label \citep{speech-and-language-processing}.
+As both scores are strongly correlated in most models, we only report the LAS scores to make the presentation clearer.